Angelastelin/angelastelin.github.io/README.md

 - Use the exact same filename as the thumbnail.
 - Name it consistently with the other images already in that folder: Algarve

+Deleting a File (e.g., wrong upload)

+- If you’ve uploaded the wrong image:
+- Click on the file in GitHub.
+- On the top right, click the three-dot menu (⋮).
+- Scroll to the bottom and choose Delete file.
+- Commit your changes.

 <br>

 **Adding the Images to the English Gallery (index.html)**